-The white grape variety comes from France.
+The white grape variety originates from France.
 Synonyms are Laouset, Lauzet Blanc and Lercat Blanc.
-The parentage (parenthood) is unknown.
-It must not be confused with the Petit Courbu variety due to morphological similarities.
-The late ripening vine is susceptible to botrytis.
+The parentage is unknown.
+It should not be confused with the Petit Courbu variety due to morphological similarities.
+The late-ripening vine is susceptible to botrytis.
 It produces spicy, alcohol-rich white wines with moderate acidity.
-The endangered variety is grown in south-west France and is authorised in the Béarn and Jurançon areas.
-In 2010, three hectares of vineyards were designated with an increasing tendency; ten years earlier it was only one hectare (Kym Anderson).
+The variety, which is threatened with extinction, is cultivated in south-western France and is permitted in the Béarn and Jurançon areas.
+In 2016, three hectares of vines were designated (Kym Anderson statistics).

 Source: Wine Grapes / J. Robinson, J. Harding, J. Vouillamoz / Penguin Books Ltd. 2012